saood011/AstroHunt/README.md

 AstroHunt is a sample iOS app that demonstrates how to use the MVVM architecture pattern.
 It allows users to browse a list of astronauts, their information, and a detail view of their bio and flights.

 features:
-* Offline capability leveraging userdefauls and filemanager.
+* Offline capability leveraging userdefaults and filemanager.
 * Facebook login
 * Photo sharing to the facebook
 * FaceID login